40 Clever Ways to Repurpose Old Kitchen Items

 Decorate an inexpensive unfinished wood box or spruce up an existing recipe box by adding a decorative spoon handle.

-To make a spoon handle, bend a spoon into an arch (heat in hot water first if needed); then drill two holes into your spoon and add small screws to secure it.
+To make a spoon handle, bend a spoon into an arch; then drill two holes into your spoon and add small screws to secure it.

 Photo of a finished upcycled recipe box.
 Box is painted antique teal with word "recipe" on the front with a vintage soup spoon used as a handle on the top.
 Recipe box in the center on a counter with bowls and cooking items.